Nala (The Lion King): Voice and music

-The speaking voice of adult Nala is provided by American actress Moira Kelly.
-Kelly (who rose her fame in Robert Downey Jr film Chaplin) learned that Disney was auditioning actresses for the role of Nala from her agent.
-Despite having not been the directors' first choice for the role, Kelly was allowed to audition because the filmmakers were interested in hearing different voices at the time.
-Kelly believes the directors had been searching for a specific "quality of voice ... a sort of authoritative voice but with a lot of warmth" to complement Nala's sensible yet nurturing personality.
-After attending a series of callbacks, during which Kelly returned to Disney several times to re-read the character's lines, Kelly was selected as one of two finalists.
-Kelly would not officially be offered the part until several months after her audition; Disney's first choice for the role remains undisclosed.
-Actor Matthew Broderick, voice of Simba, had already begun recording alongside another actress who had been cast as Nala before that actress was replaced with Kelly.
+The speaking voice of adult Nala is provided by American actress Moira Kelly, who had learned that Disney was auditioning actors for the role from her agent.
+Despite not being the directors' first choice, Kelly was granted an audition because the filmmakers were interested in hearing different voices at the time.
+Kelly believes the directors had been searching for an authoritative, warm voice to complement Nala's sensible yet nurturing personality.
+After attending a series of callbacks, Kelly was selected as one of two finalists.
+She was officially offered the part several months after her audition; Disney's first choice remains undisclosed.
+Actor Matthew Broderick, the voice of Simba, had already begun recording opposite a different actress who had been cast as Nala before she was replaced with Kelly.
 Broderick was not informed that his original co-star had been recast, and only learned that Nala was voiced by Kelly at the film's premiere.

-The film's entire recording process took approximately three years to complete, during which Kelly's sessions were held in both the United States and Canada, while her co-stars Broderick and Jeremy Irons, voice of Scar, were recording in the United States and England, respectively.
-Each main cast member recorded their dialogue separately, which took Kelly some time to get used to because she had grown accustomed to working with several other actors at a time on the sets of her live-action films.
+The film's entire recording process was completed over approximately three years, during which Kelly's sessions were held in both the United States and Canada, while her co-stars Broderick and Jeremy Irons, voice of Scar, recorded in the United States and England, respectively.
+Each main cast member recorded their dialogue separately, which took Kelly some time to adjust to because she had grown accustomed to working with several other actors at a time on the sets of her live-action films.
 For The Lion King, a director would often take the place of another actor for Kelly to act opposite of.
-Vocally, Kelly decided to approach the role as though she were reading to a child, explaining, "it's kind of fun to play with different voices and try to color the lines for the child so they can imagine it more fully", which she admitted is different than how the actress would approach a live-action role.
+Vocally, Kelly decided to approach the role as though she were reading to a child, which she admitted is different than how the actress would approach a live-action role.
 Because Nala is a "very straight character", determining what kind of voice she would use for her was not a particularly challenging task.
 Additionally, the filmmakers would also film Kelly's performances in order to incorporate her own facial expressions into her character's design, the process of which impressed the actress.
 In her film debut, actress Niketa Calame voices young Nala.
 According to Calame's official website, Nala remains the actress' "biggest role to date".